wmtorode/mechaffinity/README.md

   and can increment or decrement these levels for example one quirk could add `0.6` mechtech points while another could add `1.4` and a third could add `-0.1` this would net an overall boost of 1, with 0.9 leftover and stored for when the pilot roster changes

 - `PilotCostFactor`
   This type modifies the amount it costs to hire and monthly pay of a pilot. this works as a multiplier to the standard costs of the pilot by the amount specified by `modifier` field.
 A modifier that is positive increases a pilots cost, while a negative decreases costs.
+  `secondaryModifier` can be used to add or subtract a flat cost to the pilot's cost, this is applied before the `modifier` percentage costs are applied
   examples: a modifier of `0.3` with increase the cost of a pilot by 30%, while a value of `-0.25` will decrease the pilots cost by 25%

 - `CriminalEffect` and `CriminalEffect2`
   This type introduces a pilot's ability to steal either for you or from you.
 When a day passes all pilots with this effect make a roll. on a successful